opensearch-project/documentation-website/_dashboards/quickstart.md

 2. Choose one of the following theme settings: **Light**, **Dark**, or **Use browser settings**.
 3. Select **Apply**.
 The appearance theme changes automatically.

-A view is shown in the following image.
+The appearance theme feature on the home page is shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/appearance-home.png" alt="Theme icon on Home page" width="250">